Skip to content

 Step 4

-Once past the cottages, carry straight on for a short time and then bear left up a grassy slope towards the wood.
-Follow the path under the wall and you will come to a gate at the end of the wood.
+Once past the cottages, continue straight on as the ground rises for approximately 360 feet (110m), crossing a small stream.
+Then, turn left up a steep, grassy slope towards the wood.
+At the top of the slope, bear right as the path follows the dry stone wall until you come to the gate.

 Step 5